ampproject/amphtml/ads/_ping_.md

 ## User Consent Integration

-When [user consent](https://github.com/ampproject/amphtml/blob/master/extensions/amp-consent/amp-consent.md#blocking-behaviors) is required. \_Ping_ ad approches user consent in the following ways:
+When [user consent](https://github.com/ampproject/amphtml/blob/master/extensions/amp-consent/amp-consent.md#blocking-behaviors) is required. \_Ping_ ad approaches user consent in the following ways:

 - `CONSENT_POLICY_STATE.SUFFICIENT`: Serve a personalized ad to the user.
 - `CONSENT_POLICY_STATE.INSUFFICIENT`: Serve a non-personalized ad to the user.
-- `CONSENT_POLICY_STATE.UNKNOW_NOT_REQUIRED`: Serve a personalized ad to the user.
+- `CONSENT_POLICY_STATE.UNKNOWN_NOT_REQUIRED`: Serve a personalized ad to the user.
 - `CONSENT_POLICY_STATE.UNKNOWN`: Will not serve an ad to the user.